 - Enclosure of the Jaw Crusher with 100 mm thick concrete panels on the North, East and South sides.
 Roofing materials to have an acoustic rating of STC28; - Enclosure of the Cone Crushers on the Northern and eastern elevations with materials having an acoustic rating of STC28.
 Southern and western elevations and roof to be enclosed with Colorbond; - Purchase and use of generator sets which are acoustically treated including complete enclosure of the engine and generator, acoustically treated exhaust systems and cooling systems; - Noise compliance monitoring will be undertaken in accordance with conditions of consent and Noise Management Plan by a suitably qualified acoustic expert.
-The monitoring will consider the performance of the quarry in relation to the development specific noise (as established in the Thearle Acoustics Noise Impact Assessment 10 June

-2019) and vibration and blast criteria established in the SLR Noise and Blasting Impact Assessment (dated 2 November 2012);

-- The Applicant will not fire blasts at the existing quarry and the proposed Karuah East quarry at the same time; - The Applicant will implement a blasting program where nearby receivers are notified in advance of a blast; - The following control measures for vibration will be undertaken: - Reducing the maximum instantaneous charge (MIC) by using delays, reduced hole diameter and/or deck loading; - Changing the burden and spacing by altering the drill pattern and/or delay layout or altering the hole inclination; - Use the minimum practicable sub drilling which gives satisfactory toe conditions; and - Investigate alternative rock breaking techniques. - The following control measures for air blasting will be undertaken: - Reducing the maximum instantaneous charge (MIC) by using delays, reduced hole diameter and/or deck loading; - Ensure stemming depth and type is adequate; - Eliminate exposed detonating cord and secondary blasting; - Restrict blasting events to favourable weather conditions; - Orient quarry faces away from potentially sensitive receivers; - Use a hole spacing and burden which will ensure that the explosive force is just sufficient to break the ore to the required size; and - The Applicant will take particular care where the face is already broken and consider deck loading where appropriate to avoid broken ground or cavities in the face.
+The monitoring will consider the performance of the quarry in relation to the development specific noise (as established in the EMM Revised Noise Impact Assessment August 2021) and vibration and blast criteria established in the SLR Noise and Blasting Impact Assessment (dated 2 November 2012): - The Applicant will not fire blasts at the existing quarry and the proposed Karuah East quarry at the same time: - The Applicant will implement a blasting program where nearby receivers are notified in advance of a blast; - The following control measures for vibration will be undertaken: - Reducing the maximum instantaneous charge (MIC) by using delays, reduced hole diameter and/or deck loading; - Changing the burden and spacing by altering the drill pattern and/or delay layout or altering the hole inclination; - Use the minimum practicable sub drilling which gives satisfactory toe conditions; and - Investigate alternative rock breaking techniques. - The following control measures for air blasting will be undertaken: - Reducing the maximum instantaneous charge (MIC) by using delays, reduced hole diameter and/or deck loading: - Ensure stemming depth and type is adequate; - Eliminate exposed detonating cord and secondary blasting; - Restrict blasting events to favourable weather conditions; - Orient guarry faces away from potentially sensitive receivers; - Use a hole spacing and burden which will ensure that the explosive force is just sufficient to break the ore to the required size; and - The Applicant will take particular care where the face is already broken and consider deck loading where appropriate to avoid broken ground or cavities in the face. - Splitting or hammering of Class 1 (700 mm 1200 mm) and Class 2 (400 mm 700 mm) rock will not be undertaken after 6:00 pm; - The Applicant will implement training to ensure staff are aware of the sensitivity of noise emissions; - Product will be loaded into trucks from as low a height as possible. - Loading of Class 1 (700 mm 1200 mm) and Class 2 (400 mm 700 mm) rock for dispatch during the following hours will be undertaken via excavator 'grabs' using the hydraulic excavator rock grab attachment rather than a bucket attachment: - 5:00 am to 7:00 am, Monday to Friday; - 6:00 pm to 9:00 pm, Monday to Friday; - 9:00 pm to 10:00 pm, Monday to Friday on up to 50 calendar days per year; and - 6:00 am to 7:00 am, Saturdays.